Advocacy in Action

 The WFSA was closely involved with the work of the Commission.
-Former WFSA Council member Dr Iain Wilson was a Commissioner and Board member Dr Wayne Morris and CEO Julian Gore-Booth were both panellists at the launch event.
-The WFSA’s initial feedback to the Commission can be downloaded here.
+Former WFSA Council member Dr Iain Wilson was a Lancet Commissioner and WFSA-President Elect, Dr Wayne Morris and CEO, Julian Gore-Booth were both panellists at the launch event.

 World Health Organisation

-The WFSA made four statements at the Assembly and commended states that have initiated the development of national surgical, obstetric and anaesthesia plans (NSOAPs), and urged others to do the same.
+The WFSA made statements at the World Health Assembly and commended states that have initiated the development of national surgical, obstetric and anaesthesia plans (NSOAPs), and urged others to do the same.
 Additionally, the WFSA, along with Lifebox, held a side-event at the WHA entitled “What next for surgery and anaesthesia?
 Civil society & global solutions” which explored the future of global surgery and anaesthesia.
-Please click the link above to watch a recording of the event.

 Thanks to the hard work of the WFSA and a number of country delegations and organisations working to progress the Resolution, member states approved an amendment calling upon the Director-General to provide a progress report on WHA Resolution 68.15 every 3-years until 2030.